AmokSolderer/APC/DOC/PinMameSounds.md

 After executing the macro, check if the text markers are set correctly.
 Then use CTRL-Shift-L to export single files defined by the text markers (use prefix '0_').

-The next recommended step is to mix the stereo track down to mono (use Tracks->mix->downmix to mono in audacity) and change the volume (either use 'normalize' oder 'amplify' function in audacity).
+The next recommended step is to mix the stereo track down to mono (use Tracks->mix->downmix to mono in audacity) and change the volume (either use 'normalize' or 'amplify' function in audacity).
 Experiment a bit with the amplification, because the synthetically generated peak values (by pinmame) are sometimes misleading.
 Try it out on the real machine.

 After this step, you can either convert each file to 44.1kHz manually in audacity (for this there is no macro function yet ).
 Or use a different tool like OCENAUDIO (https://www.ocenaudio.com) which can batch convert sample rates.
 With OCENAUDIO you can pull a folder in the left column of the program screen, mark all with CTRL-A and use the right mouse button to 'change samplerate' and set this to 44100Hz.
 After this, close all files and confirm 'save files' with ok and wait for automatic conversion.